openNDS/openNDS/docs/source/config.rst

 Default: A system generated sha256 string

 A key phrase for NDS to encrypt the query string sent to FAS.

-Can be any text string with no white space.
+Can be any text string without white-space.

 Hint and Example: Choose a secret string and use the ``sha256sum`` utility to generate a hash.

 e.g. Use the command - ``echo "mysecretopenNDSfaskey" | sha256sum``